 A World Divided: Refugee Centers, House Prices, and Household Preferences

-Religion, Ideology, and Housing Affordability: Israeli Settlement of the West Bank
+Ideology, Religion, and Cheap Housing: Israeli Settlement of the West Bank

 University of North Carolina-Charlotte

 - F2 - International Factor Movements and International Business

 - R2 - Household Analysis